katt64/lists.tmac/README.rst

 Therefore, it is generally recommended to include the following things in your bug report in the following order:

-1. The abstract problem you are facing.
+1. The abstract of the problem you are facing.
 For example:

     Bulleted lists are suddenly not nesting properly after 37 nested orders on the 2nd and 3rd items of the list.